HVAC Company in Tigard, OR

 How Do I Know If I Need a Repair or a Full HVAC System Replacement?

 Deciding whether to repair or replace your HVAC system involves weighing several crucial factors, primarily its age, the frequency and cost of repairs, and its current energy efficiency.
-If your system is relatively new (typically under 10-15 years old for a furnace, 10 years for an AC) and the repair cost is minor (less than 50% of the cost of a new unit), a repair is usually the most economical choice.
+If your system is relatively new (typically under 10–15 years old for a furnace, 10 years for an AC) and the repair cost is minor (less than 50% of the cost of a new unit), a repair is usually the most economical choice.
 Conversely, if your HVAC unit is old, frequently breaking down, struggling to maintain comfortable temperatures despite repairs, or if your energy bills are consistently high due to its inefficiency, then a full replacement with a new, more energy-efficient model is generally the wiser long-term investment.
-Safety concerns, such as a cracked heat exchanger in a furnace, are also definitive reasons to replace rather than repair.
+Safety concerns, such as a cracked heat exchanger in a furnace, are also clear reasons to replace rather than repair.

 How Do You Ensure Energy Efficiency in HVAC Systems?